acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 ##FUTURE
 -----------
-Add handle key `²` 2 seconds is another functionnality as others keys can works and are not conflictual or well deactivable.
+Add handle key <kbd>²</kbd> 2 seconds is another functionnality as others keys can works and are not conflictual or well deactivable.
-The idea is keep remain a list of tab that were previously added in a list of always on top application, in the usual way the list is dynamic, so we could achieve an operation on that list of window, minimize them, remove the on top option to reactive it later on all same windows, but the same with all others windows until there are at least 2 windows in that list, the way to achieve it can look more similar without knowledge, you could do just a list of working application or reuse sometrhing less reliable that will detect any windows, in a loop or with more conditionnals instructions.
+The idea is keep remain a list of tab(s) that were previously added in a list of always on top application, in the usual way the list is dynamic, so we could achieve an operation on that list of window, minimize them, remove the on top option to reactive it later on all same windows, but the same with all others windows until there are at least 2 windows in that list, the way to achieve it can look more similar without knowledge, you could do just a list of working application or reuse sometrhing less reliable that will detect any windows, in a loop or with more conditionnals instructions.

 ##THUMBNAILS CONFIGURATION
 ------------------------
-After the use of the escape key after a `double tab`, the double same key is broken, change the window or type something, it works only when the script does it when we want to close the banner with the `right click` by sending a emulated escape key.
+After the use of the escape key after a <kbd>double tab</kbd>, the double same key is broken, change the window or type something, it works only when the script does it when we want to close the banner with the <kbd>right click</kbd> by sending a emulated escape key.
-Change the size of metro thumbnails, see my Windows theme project, about metro thumbnails in `alt+tab`.
+Change the size of metro thumbnails, see my Windows theme project, about metro thumbnails in <kbd>alt+tab</kbd>.
-Important, for the MouseMove, change your thumbnails configuration with WinAeroTweaker, alt+tab section:
+Important, for the MouseMove, change your thumbnails configuration with WinAeroTweaker, <kbd>alt+tab</kbd> section:
 - Thumbnails size 300
 - Horizontal spacing 10
 - Vertical spacing 10